 - Since 2009 I have maximized my TFSA contribution every year.

 - Originally I left my TFSA contribution with ING Direct (now Tangerine) in GIC’s, earning a low interest rate.

 - When I learned more about stock investing and dividend growth investing, I transferred my TFSA from ING Direct to TD Waterhouse and started investing in stocks.

 - When Mrs. T became a Canadian permanent resident in 2011, we right away started contributing to her TFSA.

-- We consider TFSA as our retirement savings vehicle.
-In other words, there’s no plan to withdraw TFSA contributions any time.
+- We consider our TFSAs as our retirement savings vehicles.
+In other words, there’s no plan to withdraw our TFSA contributions anytime soon.
 We plan to use dividend income from our TFSA (tax-free booya!) to fund part of our expenses when we are financially independent.

 Note: Unlike RRSP, TFSA aren’t exempt from the US 15% dividend withholding tax.
 So if you invest in US dividend paying stocks inside TFSA, you’ll get hit 15% every time you get dividend income.
 Best to invest US dividend paying stocks inside your RRSP.
 What do you think about this millennial’s ultimate TFSA guide?
 Did I miss anything?
 Do you have any other tips I should include?